mlswg/mls-combiner/draft-ietf-mls-combiner.md

 } HPQMLSPartialGroupInfo
 ~~~

-Where PartialGroupInfo is defined in Section 4 of {{I-D.draft-mahy-mls-ratchet-tree-options}}.
+Where PartialGroupInfo is defined in Section 4 of {{I-D.mahy-mls-ratchet-tree-options}}.
 Messages in HPQMLSPrivateMessage MUST NOT be of content type `application`.

 TODO: IANA considerations